CovertLab/wcEcoli/docs/README.md

    By doing so, the output files in the Docker folder (`/wcEcoli/out`) will also be linked to a corresponding folder in your computer (`<local wcEcoli>/out`).
 Until the model can be run as a user other than `root`, the files will be owned by `root` user so you might need to `chmod`/`chgrp` if you have permissions issues.

+   **NOTE:** If you encounter memory issues while using Docker Desktop (the default allocated memory is 2GB) and the simulation processes get killed midway, click the Docker icon > Preferences > Advanced > adjust memory to 4GB.

    **NOTE:** Docker Desktop for Windows is not currently compatible with VirtualBox.
 If you use VirtualBox, try installing the legacy [Docker Toolbox](https://github.com/docker/toolbox/releases) instead.
 You may also need to adjust the memory allocated to the VirtualBox VM (named 'default') that gets created.
 In VirtualBox, select the 'default' VM and under system, change the base memory from 1 GB to 4 GB.

 2. **pyenv setup:** Follow [Required development tools](dev-tools.md) to install the development tools including pyenv, gcc, make, and git, then follow [Creating the "pyenv" runtime environment](create-pyenv.md) to set up the Python runtime virtual environment for the model including binary libraries and Python packages.